 4. Optimal bond trading is discussed in Constantinides and Ingersoll (1984).
-Other sources of the low implicit yield in longer-term tax exempts are the greater risk of losses due to default and call on municipals relative to Treasuries and the 80% limitation of the portion of interest on indebtedness used to carry tax exempts that commercial banks can deduct.
+Other sources of the low implicit yield in longer-term tax exempts are the greater risk of losses due to default and call on municipals relative to Treasuries and the 80 percent limitation of the portion of interest on indebtedness used to carry tax exempts that commercial banks can deduct.

-5. While the explicit and implicit tax rates relevant to the quantity-demanded decision are marginal rates, those relevant to the decision of whether to own or rent depend on the average rates at which interest for the entire house purchase is deducted and on which the entire owner-equity investment would have been taxed (Hendershott and Slemrod 1983).
+5. While the explicit and implicit tax rates relevant to the quantity-demanded decision are marginal rates, those relevant to the decision of whether to own or rent depend on the average rates at which interest for the entire house purchase is deducted and on which the entire owner-equity investment would have been taxed (Hendershott and Slemrod, 1983).

 6. One million of the 1-4 unit properties in 1980 were no more than a decade old, as were 77,500 of the 5-49 unit properties and 22,700 of the over-50 unit properties.
-With 1.3, 11, and 160, respectively, as the average number of units in each of these three classes of properties, 63% of the total units no more than a decade old were in properties with 50 or more units.
+With 1.3, 11 and 160, respectively, as the average number of units in each of these three classes of properties, 63 percent of the total units no more than a decade old were in properties with 50 or more units.
 Because a significant number of the 1-4 unit properties were originally built for ownership, two-thirds to three-quarters of the newly-constructed rental units were probably in properties with 50 or more units.

-7. 60% of owning households with incomes under 15,000 in 1983 had houseto-income ratios exceeding 4, suggesting that the households were retired and did not have a mortgage.
-In contrast, 80% of owning households with incomes over 25,000 had mortgages and only 5% with incomes above 25,000 had house-to-income ratios above 4.
+7. Sixty percent of owning households with incomes under \$15,000 in 1983 had house-to-income ratios exceeding 4, suggesting that the households were retired and did not have a mortgage.
+In contrast, eighty percent of owning households with incomes over \$25,000 had mortgages and only five percent with incomes above \$25,000 had house-to-income ratios above 4.

-8. The National Association of Homebuilders (1985, p.
-51) assumes a 14% value for e when π is 6%.
-This inflation rate translates into a tax-exempt rate just above 8% in our model and thus a risk premium of about 6%.
-Price-Waterhouse has used an e of 16% in their calculations.
+8. The National Association of Homebuilders (1985, p.51) assumes a 14 percent value for e when $\pi$ is six percent.
+This inflation rate translates into a taxexempt rate just above 8 percent in our model and thus a risk premium of about 6 percent.
+Price-Waterhouse has used an e of 16 percent in their calculations.

 9. The 1981 act also expanded the investment tax credit slightly.
-Both this expansion and the more generous depreciation deductions were effective 1 January 1981.
+Both this expansion and the more generous depreciation deductions were effective January 1, 1981.

-10. The Treasury would assume a real interest rate of 6% and allow the deduction of (or would tax) only $6/(6 + \pi)$ of interest paid (or earned), where π is the actual inflation rate in a tax year.
-Thus if inflation were 5%, only 55% of interest would be taxed and deducted.
-With zero inflation, all interest would be taxed and deducted; with 10% inflation only 38% would.
-(However, mort-gage interest outlays on one's principal residence would be fully deductible.)
+10. The Treasury would assume a real interest rate of 6 percent and allow the deduction of (or would tax) only $6/(6+\pi)$ of interest paid (or earned), where $\pi$ is the actual inflation rate in a tax year.
+Thus if inflation were 5 percent, only 55 percent of interest would be taxed and deducted.
+With zero inflation, all interest would be taxed and deducted; with 10% inflation only 38 percent would.
+(However, mortgage interest outlays on one's principal residence would be fully deductible.)

-11. Because only 55%/38% of nominal interest income would be taxed in a 5/10% inflation world, the tax rate relevant to own equity financing would be 55%/38% of the marginal rates shown in table 8.2 or the tax-exempt rate, whichever is less.
+11. Because only 55%/38% of nominal interest income would be taxed in a five/ten percent inflation world, the tax rate relevant to own equity financing would be 55%/38% of the marginal rates shown in Table 2 or the tax-exempt rate, whichever is less.